datalevin/datalevin/benchmarks/README.md

 # Benchmarks

-The following benchmarks are included:

-* [Join Order Benchmark](JOB-bench) compares Datalevin, SQLite and Postgresql on JOB benchmark.
-This is a standard benchmark for SQL databases that consists of realistic data set (IMDB) and complex queries, and puts a high demand on the quality of query optimizer.
+The current benchmark suite includes:

+* [Write](write-bench) compares Datalevin's Datalog and SQLite write paths in pure, concurrent, and mixed read/write workloads.
+Durability-matched Datalog comparisons pair strict Datalevin WAL with SQLite WAL `FULL`; relaxed modes are reported separately.
+It also studies Datalevin's KV writes in various settings.
+* [Join Order Benchmark](JOB-bench) compares Datalevin, PostgreSQL, and SQLite on all 113 queries in the standard IMDB workload.
+Its complex multiway joins stress query optimization; the publication protocol uses one complete warmup pass followed by one retained measurement pass.
 * [LDBC-SNB Benchmark](LDBC-SNB-bench) compares Datalevin and Neo4j on an
-  industry standard graph database workload.
-It contains some interactive short reads and complex graph queries on a synthetic graph data set.
+  industry-standard graph workload containing interactive short reads and complex graph queries over a synthetic social-network data set.
+* [OpenRuleBench](openrulebench) compares Datalevin with six alternative rule/SQL engines on portable transitive closure, same generation, and Join1 tasks, important for recursive rule resolutions.
+* [iDOC](idoc-bench) compares Datalevin, PostgreSQL, SQLite, and MongoDB on YCSB-style A/C/F workloads plus document-query mixes covering nested paths, ranges, wildcards, and arrays.
+* [Wikipedia Full-text Search](search-bench) compares Lucene and Datalevin on full-text search performance using a Wikipedia data set and realistic Web queries.
 * [Math Genealogy](math-bench)  compares Datascript, Datomic and Datalevin on Datalog rule processing using a realistic Math Genealogy data set.
 * [Datascript](datascript-bench) is the benchmark inherited from Datascript, that compares Datascript, Datomic and Datalevin on Datalog transaction and queries, as well as rule processing using a synthetic data set.
-* [Wikipedia Full-text Search](search-bench) compares Lucene and Datalevin on full-text search performance using Wikipedia data set and realistic Web queries.
 * [Access Path](access-path-bench) compares identical fulltext and approximate vector queries with access paths enabled and disabled, reporting latency and residual candidate work.
-* [Idoc](idoc-bench) runs YCSB-style A/C/F workloads plus idoc query mixes (nested paths, ranges, wildcards, arrays) to stress document queries.
-Its publication protocol uses one complete warmup pass and one retained measurement pass in independent JVM processes.
-* [OpenRuleBench](openrulebench) compares a portable TC, SG, and Join1 task matrix across Datalevin and compatible rule/SQL engines.
-Every accepted task has deterministic set-valued inputs, an independent answer-count reference, one warmup pass plus one retained measurement pass, and raw artifacts;
-  unreproducible DBLP/LUBM placeholders are explicitly outside the comparison suite.
-* [Write](write-bench) studies writing synthetic data to measure Datalevin's write performance in various conditions, and compares with SQLite.